yubol-bobo/llm_survival/exp_design.md

   - If an LLM maintains correctness for all 8 rounds, the conversation is censored (survived all rounds).
 - **Purpose:**
   - This filtering ensures that only initially robust LLM responses are evaluated for consistency under continued adversarial pressure.
+  - All models are evaluated on the same set of filtered conversations for a fair and rigorous comparison.

 ---